2008 Detroit Lions season: Week 12: vs Tampa Bay Buccaneers

 The Lions went home for a Week 12 duel with another NFC South team, the Tampa Bay Buccaneers.
 In the first quarter, Detroit struck first as QB Daunte Culpepper completed a 15-yard TD pass to WR Calvin Johnson.
-The Lions continued their early success as safety Daniel Bullocks returned a fumble 44 yards for a touchdown, while kicker Jason Hanson got a 38-yard field goal.
+The Lions continued their early success as safety Daniel Bullocks returned a fumble 44 yards for a touchdown, while kicker Jason Hanson kicked a 38-yard field goal.

 Although the 17–0 early advantage was the largest lead the Lions would obtain all year, it didn't even last until halftime.
 In the second quarter, the Buccaneers' RB Warrick Dunn got a 13-yard TD run, while QB Jeff Garcia completed a 36-yard TD pass to WR Ike Hilliard and a 24-yard TD pass to TE Jerramy Stevens.

 In the third quarter, Tampa Bay added onto their lead as RB Clifton Smith returned a punt 70 yards for a touchdown, along with CB Ronde Barber returning an interception 65 yards for a touchdown.
 Detroit scored when Hanson got a 40-yard field goal.
 In the fourth quarter, only the Buccaneers scored when kicker Matt Bryant nailed a 48-yard field goal.

 Week 13: vs. Tennessee Titans (Thanksgiving Day game)

-Later that week, the Lions stayed at home, donned their throwback uniforms again, and played their 69th annual Thanksgiving Day game against the then 10–1 Tennessee Titans.
-It was the Lions' only nationally televised game of the regular season and the only one amongst the final six home games that wasn't blacked out, although the Lions needed a 24-hour extension to sell out Ford Field.
+Later that week, the Lions stayed at home, donned their throwback uniforms again, and played their 69th annual Thanksgiving Day game against the Tennessee Titans.
+It was one of the Lions' 16th nationally televised game of the regular season and the only one amongst the final six home games that wasn't blacked out, although the Lions needed a 24-hour extension to sell out Ford Field.
 In the first quarter, Detroit trailed early as Titans RB Chris Johnson ran for a 6-yard TD.
 The Lions responded with Jason Hanson kicking a 53-yard field goal.
 Tennessee answered with Johnson running 58-yards for a score, along with DE Dave Ball returning an interception 15 yards for a TD.
 In the second quarter, Detroit's misery continued as RB LenDale White scored on runs of 6 yards and 2 yards.
 Detroit ended the half with QB Daunte Culpepper completing a 2-yard TD pass to TE Michael Gaines.
 In the third quarter, the Titans pulled away as kicker Rob Bironas kicked field goals of 49 and 41 yards.
 In the fourth quarter, Tennessee scored two more times when Bironas nailed 45 and 43-yard field goals.

 Singer Jesse McCartney performed during halftime.

 As Detroit fell to 0–12, the 47 points were the most points that the Lions had ever given up on Thanksgiving Day.
 This also made 2008 the second successive NFL season to see a team start 0–12 after the Miami Dolphins in 2007.